top of page

 SPEAKING ENGAGEMENTS

-TOPICS: arbitrator challenges capacity building career advice communicating across generations cost and duration of cases damages dissenting opinions energy disputes ICSID rules amendments jurisdictional issues model BITs nationality objections oral advocacy procedural issues recognition + enforcement reform remote hearings strategic considerations substantive standards transparency using PowerPoint written advocacy
+TOPICS: arbitrator challenges capacity building career advice communicating across generations cost and duration of cases damages dissenting opinions energy disputes ICSID rules amendments jurisdictional issues mediation model BITs nationality objections oral advocacy procedural issues recognition + enforcement reform remote hearings strategic considerations substantive standards transparency using PowerPoint written advocacy

-VENUES: American Society of International Law Ciarb Annual Conference Columbia Law School DC Bar Association The George Washington University Law School Georgetown Arbitration Month Harvard Law School ICCA Congress ICC YAAF ICDR Y&I ITA Annual Workshop Juris Investment Treaty Conference KCAB London International Disputes Week Mute-Off Thursdays Queen Mary University of London Sciences Po United Nations Commission on International Trade Law Washington Arbitration Week
+VENUES: American Society of International Law Ciarb Annual Conference Columbia Law School DC Bar Association The George Washington University Law School Georgetown Arbitration Month Harvard Law School ICCA Congress ICC YAAF ICDR Y&I ITA Annual Workshop ITA-ICC-IEL Joint Conference Juris Investment Treaty Conference KCAB London International Disputes Week Mute-Off Thursdays Queen Mary University of London Sciences Po United Nations Commission on International Trade Law Washington Arbitration Week

 OTHER